It is important to us all at Norwich Puppet Theatre that your experience is enjoyable and accessible.

 If a performance has live BSL translation, captions or integrated sign-language, this information will be included in the show description.

-Open to everyone, ‘relaxed’ events provide an accessible, supportive and relaxed environment, especially suited to those with Autism, sensory and communication disorders, a range of learning disabilities, and anyone else who might benefit from a more relaxed environment.
+Open to everyone, ‘relaxed’ events provide an accessible, supportive, and relaxed environment.
+Especially suited to those with Autism, sensory and communication disorders, and anyone else who might benefit from a more relaxed environment.

 We can also arrange a familiarisation visit to the Theatre prior to the event and have Visual Stories available (link above).
 If you have any questions about our relaxed events or would like to book, please call or email the Theatre.

 During relaxed performances the lights in the auditorium will remain on and there will be no sudden light changes or loud sound effects.
 Audience members will be free to make noise and to move around.
 We will have a space outside the auditorium with things to play with for anyone who needs it.

 Relaxed workshops have a smaller group size than our standard family workshops.
 We also provide a simpler make (although this can always be adapted accompanying persons to make something more complex if they would like to).
 These workshops are for families to come and be creative together, with openness and flexibility around your needs.
 Noise and disruption is expected and accepted!
 Let us know if you are bringing mobility buggies or whether there is anything else you think we should be aware of prior to the event.
 We will also have a ‘break-out’ space available outside the workshop space.

 Carer rate tickets are for anyone offering additional support to another audience member.
 For our standard shows, carer rate tickets are £8 and they are available to book online.
 We can also provide one free carer ticket per booking, with the purchase of an adult ticket.
 These are only for use by people who, without their carer, would be unable to attend the performance.
 Free tickets have to be booked by phone.